Chat with us, powered by LiveChat

 Employers have an allowance of £15k, but if they are a group of companies that are connected, they will only be able to use one £15k levy allowance.
 The levy rate is 0.5% of their payroll.

-Read more about the Apprenticeship Levy and the rules that apply to all apprenticeships provision.
+Important information about the rules that will apply to all apprenticeships provision can be found here.

 Programmes for the unemployed